two students walking outside a building on campus

 Center for Testing and Prior Learning

 The Academic Testing office administers placement tests for new students, proctors exams for Washburn students who are concurrently enrolled in a distance education course at another college and serves as a testing center for a number of national standardized testing programs.
+Visit the Center for Testing and Prior Learning's website for more information.

 Additional Academic Services